COVID-19 RESPONSE & CHANGES

 First, we would like to wish health and safety to all our clients in there lives today and moving forward.

 Between each ride, drivers will thoroughly disinfect vehicles.
 Drivers have also changed several parts of the typical ride experience.
 For example, they now wear masks and gloves.
 Drivers will provide guests a mask in case guests do not have one, and they offer hand sanitizer.
 We will not provide water or tissue at this time unless requested.
 Sanitary wipes however will be supplied.
+All our drivers are fully vaccinated.

 TDS will reduce the maximum number of passengers per vehicle.
 The front passenger seat will not be used, providing maximum social distancing in vehicles.
 No more than two passengers may ride in Sedan/Small SUV’s and no more than four passengers may ride in SUVs.
 We also ask all clients showing any symptoms or have tested positive to not book a transfer with TDS VIP Service.